openvinotoolkit/openvino_tensorflow/docs/TROUBLESHOOTING.md

     OPENVINO_TF_LOG_PLACEMENT=1

 After activating the log placement, you will see several lines of output about the clustering and encapsulating phase.
 To check the brief summary of how the clusters are formed, see the lines starting with "OVTF_SUMMARY".
-These lines will provide the overall statistics like the reasons of clustering, the number of nodes clustered/declustered, the total number of clusters, the number of nodes per clusters, etc.
+These lines will provide the overall statistics like the reasons for clustering, the number of nodes clustered/declustered, the total number of clusters, the number of nodes per clusters, etc.

 ```
 OVTF_SUMMARY: Summary of reasons why a pair of edge connected encapsulates did not merge